- Photos & Map

 Equipment

-- Clothing suitable for the weather
+- Clothing appropriate for the weather

-- Drink and food
+- Drink and provisions

-- Bicycle lamp
+- Bicycle light

 Directions & Parking facilities

 Disentis and Biasca are very well connected by train and bus.
-The timetable is as follows: SBB timetable
+The timetable is as follows: SBB Timetable

 Additional information